Nuremberg: Motorways

 Nuremberg is located at the junction of several important Autobahn routes.
 The A3 (Netherlands–Frankfurt–Würzburg–Vienna) passes in a south-easterly direction along the north-east of the city.
 The A9 (Berlin–Munich) passes in a north–south direction on the east of the city.
 The A6 (France–Saarbrücken–Prague) passes in an east–west direction to the south of the city.
 Finally, the A73 begins in the south-east of Nuremberg and travels north-west through the city before continuing towards Fürth and Bamberg.

 Airport

 Nuremberg Airport has flights to major German cities and many European destinations.
 The largest operators are currently Eurowings and TUI fly Deutschland, while the low-cost Ryanair and Wizz Air companies connect the city to various European centres.
 A significant amount of the airport's traffic flies to and from mainly touristic destinations during the peak winter season.
 The airport (Flughafen) is the terminus of Nuremberg U-Bahn Line 2; until 2021, it was the only airport in Germany served by a U-Bahn subway system.
-Stuttgart Airport is also now served by its U-Bahn network, with the line U6 terminating there.